-The Lexmark Supplier Sustainability Questionnaire provides us greater understanding and transparency of the CSR initiatives of the key suppliers of goods and services that support our operations.
-The questionnaire input creates ongoing discussions between Lexmark and its suppliers so that we can document our progress on environmental and social initiatives, and helps us explore how we can improve as responsible corporate citizens.
+Supplier questionnaires provide us greater understanding and transparency of the CSR initiatives of the key suppliers of goods and services that support our operations.
+Questionnaire input creates ongoing discussions between Lexmark and its suppliers so that we can document our progress on environmental and social initiatives, and helps us explore how we can improve as responsible corporate citizens.